toytag/humanMatting/README.md

 #### Performance

-#### Variants

-##### Night series
+#### Night series

 Human Matting in RGB.

-- `night.json`: Human readable architecture.
-It will accept input shape of (batch_size, 32xH, 32xW, 3).
+- `models/night.json`: Human readable architecture.
+It accepts input shape of (batch_size, 32xH, 32xW, 3).

-- `night-15-0.9714.h5`: Best model in terms of validation mean IoU (Intersection over Union).
+- `models/night-15-0.9714.h5`: Best model in terms of validation mean IoU (Intersection over Union).
 It is the model at the end of epoch 15 and it has validation mean IoU of 97.14%.

-##### Dark series
+#### Dark series

 Human Matting in Grayscale.

-- `dark.json`: Human readable architecture.
-It will accept input shape of (batch_size, 32xH, 32xW, 1).
+- `models/dark.json`: Human readable architecture.
+It accepts input shape of (batch_size, 32xH, 32xW, 1).

-- `dark-13-0.9713.h5`: Best model in terms of validation mean IoU (Intersection over Union).
+- `models/dark-13-0.9713.h5`: Best model in terms of validation mean IoU (Intersection over Union).
 It is the model at the end of epoch 13 and it has validation mean IoU of 97.13%.

 ## Dependency